Obtain a SecurID token

 To obtain a SecurID token,

-- Download the RSA SecurID Token Request Form.
+- Access the RSA SecurID Token Request Form.

 Assuming everything is in order, your token will be assigned within two business days of our receipt of the form.
 Newly assigned tokens must be picked up by the assignee or his or her manager at 701 Carnegie Center.
 Proof of identity (i.e., your valid University ID) is required.
-For information regarding how to set up your PIN and use the SecurID token, download the Using Your SecurID Token document.
+For information regarding how to set up your PIN and use the SecurID token, download the RSA SecurID Token User Guide document.